tkfernlabs/slack-clone-app-v2/CRITICAL_ISSUES_TO_FIX.md

 ## Issue 13: Emoji Reactions Not Working 🎭 MEDIUM
-**Severity**: MEDIUM - Feature advertised but broken **Status**: NOT TESTED
+**Severity**: MEDIUM - Feature advertised but broken **Status**: ❌ TESTED - NOT WORKING

 ### Description
-Emoji reaction button visible on messages but functionality not tested/verified.
+Emoji reaction button visible on messages but reactions don't display after being added.

-### Needs Testing
+### Testing Results
-- Can users add reactions?
+- ✅ Reaction picker appears when clicking emoji button
-- Do reactions display correctly?
+- ✅ Can click on emoji options
-- Do reactions persist after page refresh?
+- ❌ Reactions don't display on messages after clicking
-- Does reaction count update in real-time?
+- ❌ Likely missing API integration or frontend state update

 ### Priority
-**MEDIUM** - If visible, should work
+**MEDIUM** - If visible, should work (but not critical for MVP)

 ---